How I used a method that launches billion-dollar ideas to design my next role.

 I tackled the tough questions:

-· Customer Obsession: How I’d drive client impact in new ways.
+• Customer Obsession: How I’d drive new impact.

-· Invent & Simplify: Growth models we’d never tried before.
+• Invent & Simplify: Growth models we’d never tried.

-· Deliver Results: Data to prove I could deliver.
+• Deliver Results: Data that proved I could deliver.

 Step 5: Launch “Future Me”